Monzphere/AIModuleMonzphere/README.md

 ---

 ## Step 2: Verify the Chrome Version
-1. Open Chrome.
+1. Open Chrome(Run as administrator).
 2. Type `chrome://version` in the address bar and press Enter.
 3. Confirm the version is **128.0.6545.0** or above.
-If not, update Chrome Canary.
+If not, update Chrome.
+   Go to chrome://flags/#optimization-guide-on-device-model.
+Select Enabled BypassPerfRequirement Go to chrome://flags/#prompt-api-for-gemini-nano.
+Select Enabled
+4. Check in chrome://components/ if the Optimization Guide On Device Model is downloaded, otherwise click update

 ---